finbourne/lusid-sdk-java-preview/sdk/docs/AllocationsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     AllocationsApi apiInstance = new AllocationsApi(defaultClient);
-    String scope = "scope_example"; // String | The scope to which the allocations belong.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the allocation.
 Defaults to return the latest version of the allocation if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing allocations from a previous call to list allocations.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     List<String> sortBy = Arrays.asList(); // List<String> | Allocation the results by these fields.
 Use use the '-' sign to denote descending allocation e.g. -MyFieldName.